ianrumac/redukks/readme.md

 ```

 You can also control the lifecycle of your state by hoisting it up or down in the lifecycle scope tree.
-i.e. if you need to share a state store, you can just move it up from i.e. a fragment scope to an activity scope
+For example, if you need to share a state store, you can just move it up from i.e. a fragment scope to an activity scope
 and pass it downwards to the fragments.
 This way, you can share the state between fragments, but still have
 only a single state store.
-You can even provide multiple stores, i.e.
+You can even provide multiple stores for an action, or provide multiple stores to your UI to combine.

 ```kotlin
 typealias CountStore = Store<CountState>